When I first heard about Cushing’s syndrome, I had no idea what it meant, let alone its connection to weight gain.

 Chronic exposure to high cortisol levels can lead to insulin resistance, a condition in which the body’s cells become less responsive to insulin.

-Insulin resistance is a major driver of fat storage, particularly around the abdomen, and can eventually lead to type 2 diabetes.
+Insulin resistance is a major driver of fat storage, particularly around the abdomen, and can eventually disturb your glucose metabolism.

 People with Cushing’s syndrome often experience fat accumulation in areas like the face (commonly known as “moon face”) and upper back (resulting in a “buffalo hump”).